anon-commit/dts-developer-test-submission/README.md

 Before running backend integration tests, change the value of `DB_PROD` in `backend/.env.local` to `"false"`, otherwise integration tests will not run (due to a guard test that ensures this value is false).

+Also ensure that you have installed dependencies using your package manager of choice.

 To run backend integration tests, from the `backend` directory, run:

 ```